Lordains97/apple_classifier/README.md

 # apple_classifier
 Classification of apple with the dataset given from LuxPM company.
-This is written as the qualifying test for Lux

 #library version required for running
 1. numpy - 1.19.5